 The contents on this webpage support the collection, validation, analysis, and reporting of the End-Use Verification (EUV) survey in a way that aims for consistency and quality of data across the entities that conduct this survey.
 Per data confidentiality policies of the countries collecting this data, the data are not distributed publicly.

 The EUV survey funded by the U.S. Agency for International Development (USAID) is a country-implemented and managed health facility survey used to monitor the availability of malaria, family planning (FP), and maternal, newborn, and child health (MNCH) commodities.
-It can also be used to:
+The survey is used to:

 - Assess gaps or challenges with inventory management and commodity storage practices and conditions of facilities and equipment

-As EUV data continue to be used by many country stakeholders to make policy and planning decisions and to monitor changes over time, PMI together with the USAID Global Health Supply Chain Program – Procurement and Supply Management (GHSC-PSM) project updated the questionnaire and accompanying materials (referred to as the “EUV Package”) in 2018 and 2019 with the following goals:
+As EUV data continue to be used by many country stakeholders to make policy and planning decisions and to monitor changes over time, PMI together with the USAID Global Health Supply Chain Program – Procurement and Supply Management (GHSC-PSM) project updated the questionnaire and accompanying materials (referred to as the “EUV Package”) in 2018-2019 and again in 2022 with the following goals:

 - To standardize the survey across countries for uniform data quality;